 All suspected cases of academic dishonesty will be investigated following procedures outlined in the Code of Behaviour on Academic Matters.
 If you have questions or concerns about what constitutes appropriate academic behaviour or appropriate research and citation methods, you are expected to seek out additional information on academic integrity from your instructor or from other institutional resources.

-Further information on academic integrity is available in the Academic Calendar.
+Further information on academic integrity is available at the website of UTM's Academic Integrity Unit.
 Information on plagiarism can be found at the University's writing website.